gpac/gpac/applications/hbbtvplayer/README.txt

 Documentation summary

- 'doc/introduction.txt' to know the purporse of the project
+ 'doc/introduction.txt' to know the purpose of the project

  'doc/projectmanangement.txt' to know the organisation of files and directories.